 Living Allowance and Money Management

 Volunteers receive a monthly allowance in local currency that is sufficient to live at the level of the local people.
 The allowance covers food, housing, household supplies, clothing, transportation to and from work, utilities, recreation and entertainment, and incidental expenses.
 Peace Corps Volunteers are expected to live at a level that is comparable with that of their host country counterparts.
 The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
-However, Volunteers often wish to bring additional money for vacation travel to other countries.
-For this, credit cards and traveler’s checks are preferable to cash.
-If you choose to bring extra money, bring the amount that will suit your own travel plans and needs.
 Timor-Leste uses the U.S. dollar as their currency.

 Food and Diet

 In smaller towns or rural areas, there may be an occasional celebration, such as a wedding or the inauguration of a new house, in which everyone participates.
 Celebrations are often quite elaborate and may involve the sacrifice of a goat, dog, or buffalo, which is then served in a community feast.
 Older people often dress in traditional clothing for such events and perform traditional dances and rituals.
 In Dili or larger towns, there is a wider variety of social activities, including eating out at restaurants and attending local sporting events.
-In the evenings, residents of towns sometimes gather for soccer or volleyball games.
+In the evenings, residents of towns sometimes gather for cock fighting, soccer or volleyball games.
 Most social events center on the family, although groups of boys or girls frequently gather to pass the time and gossip.
 In this fervently Catholic country, the local church is another locus of social activity in the community.
-In addition, Volunteers frequently participate in groups organized for selected activities, such as an ecology club.
 Timorese also enjoy outings to the beach even though only young males normally go swimming.

 Professionalism, Dress, and Behavior